iterative/cml/README.md

 The `cml-runner` function accepts the following arguments:

 ```
-Usage: cml-runner.js
+Usage: cml-runner

 Options:
   --version                   Show version number                      [boolean]
   --labels                    One or more user-defined labels for this runner
                               (delimited with commas)           [default: "cml"]
   --idle-timeout              Time in seconds for the runner to be waiting for
                               jobs before shutting down.
 Setting it to 0
                               disables automatic shutdown         [default: 300]
   --name                      Name displayed in the repository once registered
+                              cml-{ID}
+  --no-retry                  Do not restart workflow terminated due to instance
+                              disposal or GitHub Actions timeout
-                                                     [default: "cml-4wdd123kha"]
+                                                      [boolean] [default: false]
   --single                    Exit after running a single job
                                                       [boolean] [default: false]
   --reuse                     Don't launch a new runner if an existing one has
                               the same name or overlapping labels
                                                       [boolean] [default: false]
   --driver                    Platform where the repository is hosted.
 If not
                               specified, it will be inferred from the
                               environment          [choices: "github", "gitlab"]
   --repo                      Repository to be used for registering the runner.
                               If not specified, it will be inferred from the
                               environment
   --token                     Personal access token to register a self-hosted
                               runner on the repository.
 If not specified, it
                               will be inferred from the environment
   --cloud                     Cloud to deploy the runner
-                                                       [choices: "aws", "azure"]
+                                         [choices: "aws", "azure", "kubernetes"]
   --cloud-region              Region where the instance is deployed.
 Choices:
                               [us-east, us-west, eu-west, eu-north].
 Also
                               accepts native cloud regions  [default: "us-west"]
   --cloud-type                Instance type.
 Choices: [m, l, xl].
 Also supports
                               native types like i.e. t2.micro
-  --cloud-gpu                  GPU type.      [choices: "nogpu", "k80", "tesla"]
+  --cloud-gpu                 GPU type.
+                                      [choices: "nogpu", "k80", "v100", "tesla"]
-  --cloud-hdd-size             HDD size in GB.
+  --cloud-hdd-size            HDD size in GB
   --cloud-ssh-private         Custom private RSA SSH key.
 If not provided an
-                               automatically generated throwaway key will be
+                              automatically generated throwaway key will be used
-                               used                                [default: ""]
+                                                                   [default: ""]
-  --cloud-ssh-private-visible  Show the private SSH key in the output with the
-                               rest of the instance properties (not recommended)
-                                                                       [boolean]
   --cloud-spot                Request a spot instance                  [boolean]
   --cloud-spot-price          Maximum spot instance bidding price in USD.
                               Defaults to the current spot bidding price
                                                                  [default: "-1"]
-  --cloud-startup-script       Run the provided Base64-encoded Linux shell
+  --cloud-startup-script      Run the provided Base64-encoded Linux shell script
-                               script during the instance initialization
+                              during the instance initialization   [default: ""]
-                                                                   [default: ""]
+  --cloud-aws-security-group  Specifies the security group in AWS  [default: ""]
   -h                          Show help                                [boolean]
 ```

 #### Environment Variables